amandaghassaei/gpu-io/README.md

 ### Precision

-By default all shaders in this library are inited with highp precision floats and ints, but fallback to mediump if not available (this is the same convention used by Threejs):
+By default all shaders in this library are inited with highp precision floats and ints, but it falls back to mediump if not available (this is the same convention used by Threejs):
 ```glsl
 #ifdef GL_FRAGMENT_PRECISION_HIGH
   precision highp float;